spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/elastic-computing/storage-caching-for-primary-replica-db-setups.md

 This issue can occur in the following cases:
 * A record is created via Yves request in the primary database, and Zed requests the data from the replica.
-* During parallel requests to Zed, our application must read replica after insert was just done === Please describe in more details.
+* A data insert was just done, and, during requests to Zed, the application must read the  replica.

 ## Caching mechanism